versatus/lasr-chess/README.md

 ## Features
 - Play chess with your friends in real-time (websockets)
 - Place a wager (VERSE) the outcome of the game
-- All moves are checked and stored on-chain with LASR
+- All moves are checked and stored on-chain within LASR
 - Runs [Chess.js](https://github.com/jhlywa/chess.js) inside of the LASR program
 - Runs [react-chessboard](https://github.com/Clariity/react-chessboard) in the webapp